AshwiniSaran/Postcard_Creator/README.md

 ## INSTALLATIONS
 # 1. Python

--Go to https://www.python.org/downloads/ and download the latest version available for your machine.
+- Go to https://www.python.org/downloads/ and download the latest version available for your machine.
--Run the downloaded file and install the pythn 3.6 -set the ENVIRONMENT PATH VARIABLE to the scripts folder of python installed (windows->Control Panel->Advanced system settings->Environment Variable->set the path attribute)
+- Run the downloaded file and install the pythn 3.6
+- set the ENVIRONMENT PATH VARIABLE to the scripts folder of python installed (windows->Control Panel->Advanced system settings->Environment Variable->set the path attribute)

 # 2. Flask
--NAvigate to the python installed folder commonly(Users\AppData\Local\Programs\Python\Python36) in windows -Inside the scripts folder select the pip3.6.exe and exceute
+- NAvigate to the python installed folder commonly(Users\AppData\Local\Programs\Python\Python36) in windows
+- Inside the scripts folder select the pip3.6.exe and exceute

 # 3. SMTP Server
--Assign the available SMPT Server Name and credentials to the CONSTANTS in app.py
+- Assign the available SMPT Server Name and credentials to the CONSTANTS in app.py

 ## LOCAL SETUP
 1. Clone the repository from below Github url to the master branch